Can Sex Offenders Be Barred From Social Media? Justices Lean Toward No

 The U.S. Supreme Court appears ready to invalidate the North Carolina law he was arrested under, which makes it a crime for registered sex offenders to use Facebook, Twitter and other social media sites.
 At oral arguments Monday, at least six justices indicated serious doubts about the statute.

-Lester Packingham, known as J.R. was a graphic design student at the Art Institute of Raleigh-Durham when he was arrested in 2002 for having sex with a 13-year-old girl.
-He received a suspended jail sentence and kept a clean record he was arrested again in 2010, this time because he signed up for Facebook and put a post on his wall.
+Lester Packingham, known as J.R., was a graphic design student at the Art Institute of Raleigh-Durham when he was arrested in 2002 for having sex with a 13-year-old girl.
+He received a suspended jail sentence and kept a clean record until he was arrested again in 2010, this time because he signed up for Facebook and put a post on his wall.

-"I said 'Praise God, I didn't receive a ticket, Praise Jesus, thank God,' " Packingham said outside the courthouse after oral arguments.
+"I said 'Praise God, I didn't receive a ticket, Praise Jesus, thank God,'" Packingham said outside the courthouse after oral arguments.

 Inside the Supreme Court, Packingham's lawyer David Goldberg argued that the social media ban punishes "vast swaths" of core First Amendment speech that is "totally unrelated to the government's interest in preventing" child abuse.